 Enjoy family dinner night at home with this easy recipe for Homemade Pan Pizza.
-Recipes for homemade pizza dough and sauce are included!
+Homemade pizza dough and marinara sauce recipes are included!

-Just plop the dough ball in an olive oil coated cast iron pan and use your fingers to pat it to the edge.
-The dough is left to rise for a couple of hours, then topped with a sauce and toppings, and baked at a high oven temperature.
+Just plop the dough ball in an olive oil coated cast iron pan (cast iron recipes are the best) and use your fingers to pat it to the edge.
+The dough is left to rise for a couple of hours, then topped with sauce and lots of toppings.

 Homemade Pan Pizza as an easy meal (even on a weeknight!)